-The Trust’s mission is twofold in that it seeks to develop academies that are schools of first choice through their educational excellence and by enhancing life chances for young people through development in academic, cultural and sporting achievements and personal development to ensure they become confident life-long learners.
+The Trust’s mission is twofold: it seeks to develop academies that are schools of first choice through their educational excellence; and, by enhancing life chances for young people though development in academic, cultural and sporting achievements and personal development, to ensure they become confident life-long learners.

 Academy Trusts are constituted as charitable companies limited by guarantee and are registered with Companies House.
 The LET is a Multi-Academy Trust (MAT) which allows for a number of academies to be part of the same charitable company with a Board of Directors and a local governing body operating at each academy.